 One of the most enjoyable aspects of my job is getting to know a variety of dogs and cats and their hoomans and learning about the unique relationships they have.
 I think of my job as capturing family members, and in order to tell your pet’s family story, it helps greatly to have some biographical information before the shoot.
 A few days before the shoot, I ask that you send me a quick paragraph describing your pet’s breed, age, how you found each other, what his or her personality is like, what his or her favorite things are, how they have changed your life and how you have helped them.

-In most cases, a shoot with your kitty will take place at your home.
-We realize that cats are homebodies and would prefer their home to our studio.
+In most cases, a photo shoot with your kitty will take place at your home or in our studio at Prism Workspaces.
+We realize that most cats are homebodies and would prefer their home to our studio.
 And, obviously an outdoor session at a park is a little tricky unless your cat doesn’t mind being on leash.
-That being said, the lighting conditions in most homes is not always ideal.
-In order to optimize the lighting, we bring along our off-camera flash and soft box.
+That being said, the lighting conditions in most homes are not always ideal.
+In order to optimize the lighting when we come to you, we bring along our off-camera flash and soft box.
+Of course, the lights will also be up and used in our studio as well.
 Please note that the flash goes off when I take a picture.
-We find that most cats (and dogs) get a little startled at first but then get used to it.
-But, just something to keep in mind!
+We find that most cats (and dogs) sometimes get a little startled at first but then get used to it.
+But, it’s just something to keep in mind!

 It’s never a bad idea to have your pet as clean and presentable as possible for their big shoot.
 After all, you are taking the time and effort to have photos done, so why not have your pet look his or her best?
 If you are contemplating a full-on grooming session, I do recommend taking care of the grooming a day or two in advance.
 This will help avoid your running around on the day of the shoot and it will also ensure your pet is not frazzled from having to endure all that torturous grooming.
 Otherwise, a nice brushing and general clean-up will do as well!